Peter Lik Style – New Take on Photography

 What Does Peter Print On?

 Peter Lik mentions on his website that he mainly uses silver halide material for his Limited Edition images.
 FujiFlex Super-Gloss, this paper is a favorite of Peter Lik and many other photographers around the world.
-There is a very small number of shops that still use this technique and you may not find any in your city.
-To be honest with the advent of the pigment inkjet process there is very little sense in going out of one’s way to print on a medium that will have to be chemically processed.
+There is a very small number of shops that still use this technique.
+And you may not find any in your city.
+To be honest with the advent of the pigment inkjet process there is very little sense in going out of one’s way to print on a medium involving chemical processing.
+Below is the light response demo on one of my pigment ink prints.

-I did few tests myself and you can’t really tell the difference between modern pigment ink metallic prints and silver halide by Fuji.
+I did few other tests myself and I couldn’t tell the difference between modern pigment ink metallic prints and silver halide by Fuji.
 Only at a very close range and looking at a sharp angle to the print’s surface you can see the somewhat smoother surface of the FujiFlex.
 To get more information and comparative analysis of the two competing media please read my post on the subject.

 Peter Lik Style